 Sunday, June 2nd - Post-Conference Tours

-Please note: Sunday Tours are organized by two groups outside VAF who have an excellent track-record of offering architecturally-focused tours that also address the cultural landscape of the areas covered.
+Please note: The Sunday Tour is organized by Liz Jarvis and Emily Cooperman, who have a excellent track-records of offering architecturally-focused tours that also address the cultural landscape of the areas covered.
 A small guide brochure will be provided for the Chestnut Hill tour.

 Tour 1: Chestnut Hill: Village to Garden Community to Architectural Excellence